janetmartin/greenhouse-temperature-humidity-monitor/readme.md

 - Inspired by the need to keep African Violets happy

 ![Hardware wiring](images/allegro-once-ina-while.jpg)
-*African violet, Allegro Once In a While*
+*African Violet, "Allegro Once In a While"*

 ---